quick and easy ways to try your first hydroponic garden

 Hydroponic Dutch buckets are a great for large vegetables such as tomatoes, broccoli, any kind of squash etc.

 These bucket systems are very similar to a traditional drip irrigation system used by most nurseries but with one big difference.

-Better for water conservation
+Dutch Bucket for Better water conservation

 Hydroponic systems return the water solution to a tank then it is pumped thru again.
 This system uses much less water than traditional gardening.
 The National Park Service has agreed that hydroponics saves lots of water over traditional gardening

 With traditional systems the water/nutrients drip into a soil pot.
 Anything that is not used by the plant is then lost into the ground.